jedevc/fyp-report/report.md

 In drawing to a close, we can see that vulnspec, and it's related goals and ideas have a place in CTF competitions and academic modules.

-...
+We have worked to further a paradigm of automatic challenge generation, showing that the space of template-based randomisers is full of potential.
+Additionally, we have shown that by embedding complex spatial and temporal relationships in a domain-specific language, we can use new techniques to explore what possible interpretations could have introduced these relationships.

-As individuals writing challenges, we've found that using vulnspec as opposed to directly utilizing C-primitives has been incredibly valuable, especially regarding the firm guarantees that vulnspec provides regarding memory layout and variable accesses.
-These features have helped us to quickly develop a variety of examples quickly that are suitable for learners of low-level analysis.
+As challenge designers, we've found that using vulnspec to write challenges has been incredibly valuable, especially regarding the firm guarantees that the language provides regarding memory layout and variable accesses.
+These features have helped us to quickly develop a variety of examples that are suitable for learners of low-level analysis.

-In the future, we hope to continue to develop and use the tools developed as part of this project, and hopefully extend them to an even wider variety of challenge types and areas.
+In the future, we hope to continue to develop and use the tools created as part of this project, and hopefully extend them to an even wider variety of challenge types.

 ## Future work

-Unfortunately, due to time constraints, not every desired feature made it in to the final result.
-With more time to complete the project, there would be plenty of future opportunities for expanding and improving the technique of challenge generation found in this report.
+Unfortunately, not every planned feature could be developed in time.
+In the future, there are plenty of opportunities for expanding and improving the techniques of challenge generation found in this report.

-One major area that could use more work would be in the random variation of theming - currently, the challenge designer still requires writing context code instead of just the vulnerability description.
+One major area that could use more work would be in random theming - currently, the challenge designer still needs to write context code instead of just the vulnerability description.
 Ideally, more powerful random generation could synthesise code into a handful of "scenarios", selecting NOPs, interfacing with "glue" code, and create input and output strings based on this scenario.
 For example, scenarios could include a fake network protocol, or a stock checker command-line tool, or any common CTF scenario.
 Vulnerabilities could then be integrated into these pre-built scenarios, to provide themed variations.

-To further improve the random variation of challenges, it would be nice to integrate the LLVM patches built as part of Blinker [@blinker] to produce more binary-level variations such as randomising table orders, function layouts and exact instructions and registers used to perform operations.
-This would work well as a third layer in the process, as binary-level randomisation after source-level randomisation.
+To further improve the random variation of challenges, it would be possible to integrate the LLVM patches built as part of Blinker [@blinker] to produce more binary-level variations such as randomising table orders, function layouts and exact instructions and registers used to perform operations.
+This would work well as an additional layer to the process, binary-level randomisation after source-level randomisation.

-Another area for improvement is in NOP generation; in the current version, NOPs must all be written by hand and cannot have large side-effects, since those influence the effectiveness of solve scripts.
-One possibility for automatically generating NOPs would involve scanning existing codebases for small snippets of code and including them, using symbolic analysis with angr [@angr-paper] to produce automatic solves for those sections.
-This improvement would lead to almost a middle-ground between randomly varying safe codebases and using a pure-specification driven approach, using other codebases for their code as well as for their variable and function naming conventions.
+Another area for improvement is in NOP generation; in the current version, NOPs must all be written by hand and cannot have large side-effects, since those can influence the effectiveness of solve scripts.
+One possibility would be to automatically generate NOPs by scanning existing codebases for small snippets of code, using symbolic analysis with angr [@angr-paper] to produce automatic solve snippets for those sections.
+This improvement would lead to a middle-ground between random variation of safe codebases and using a pure-specification driven approach.

 Finally, for an approach like this to take off, it requires integration into other pieces of software.
-While already integrated into a mini custom CTF platform for the purpose of gathering data with a survey, integration with other widespread platforms such as CTFd [@ctfd] would decrease friction in adopting vulnspec.
-Additionally, IDE support with syntax checking and error and warning integration with a language server [@language-server-protocol] would help to improve adoption and usability.
+While already integrated into a mini custom CTF platform for the purpose of gathering data with a survey, integration with widespread platforms such as CTFd [@ctfd] would decrease friction in adopting vulnspec.
+Additionally, IDE support with syntax checking and error analysis with a language server [@language-server-protocol] would help to improve adoption and usability.

 ## Evaluation

-With the power of hindsight, there are a number of areas throughout the project, that could have benefited from a more thorough design process, earlier on in the year.
+With the power of hindsight, there are a number of areas throughout the project that could have benefited from a more thorough design process, earlier on in the year.

 Firstly, despite how interesting and useful it was to develop a lexer and parser from scratch, in the future it would be better to use a parser generator such as Flex/Bison, to more easily scale up to new syntax.
 Alternatively, a different language choice, such as Rust, would allow for a more combinatorial approach to parsing due to many of the functional abilities of the language.
-Unfortunately, parsers from scratch scale poorly, and the limits of that approach were definitely tested towards the end of the project.
+Unfortunately, parsers built from scratch scale poorly, and the limits of that approach were definitely tested towards the end of the project.

 Regarding type checking, it would have been useful to derive a more powerful model, perhaps by integrating with LLVM or GCC to provide deeper insights into C-types, without needing to create our own model.
-However, the model used is interesting to use, and we hope further applications of the model can be found in simple type checking.
+However, our model is interesting to use, and we hope further applications of it can be found in simple type checking systems.

-In the area of interpretation, it would have been excellent to have been able to spend more time working in this area, perhaps by reducing the complexity of transformation from the AST to the ASG which limited ability to quickly innovate and make dramatic changes to the structure of the language.
-This is clearly the area of most of our innovation, so it would have been interesting to explore this area more.
+In the area of interpretation, it would have been excellent to have been able to spend more time developing the possible interpretations.
+This is clearly the area of most of our innovation, so it would have been interesting to explore this more.
+One possible approach that could have helped, would be to have reduced the complexity of the transformation between the AST to the ASG, which limited our ability to quickly innovate on the structure of the language.

 However, many of these changes are relatively minor, and we believe that our general approach has been successful, and that as a result, we have contributed